 You will be required to provide driver’s license numbers of all employees that will be operating vehicles.
 Just like personal auto insurance the more tickets and accidents, the higher the premium.

 For a policy limit of $1 million, the cost of Commercial Auto Insurance for most businesses is $125 per month or $1,500 per year.

-PRO TIP: If you operate a fleet of vehicles you should review the driving history of your employees.
+If you operate a fleet of vehicles you should review the driving history of you employees.
 For example upon reviewing the history it shows that Jack Daniel has 2 DUIs on his record and Mario Andretti has numerous moving violations.
 By assigning them other duties that do not include driving a large fleet operator can see their premiums decrease as much as $50,000 a year.
-It is also a good idea of letting your employees know that keeping a clean driving record is important.
+It also a good idea of letting you employees know that keeping a clean and driving record is important.

 What is Hired and Non-Owned Auto Coverage

 This coverage protects you against claims from the use of leased, rented, or borrowed vehicles by you or your employees that are used for business purposes.

 Non-Owned Auto Coverage